lumen-org/modelbase/README.md

     * Install submodule `pip3 install cgmodsel` from `<root>`.
 3. Install the base package `mb.modelbase` of the backend locally, i.e, do `cd <root>/mb-modelbase-pkg && pip3 install .`
 4. Install the data package `mb.data`, i.e, do `cd <root>/mb-data-pkg && pip3 install .`
-4. Run `bin/initialize.py`: this will create some simples models to start with in `bin/fitted_models`.
+4. Run `bin/initialize.py`: this will create some initial probabilistic models in `bin/fitted_models`.
    This is also a sanity check that things are all right with your installation.

 **Setup of optional components:**